 Our investment objective is total return.
 Our investment objective is not fundamental and may be changed by the Board with 60 days' notice to stockholders.
 To achieve our objective, the Fund invests primarily in securities the Adviser believes have opportunities for appreciation.
 The Fund employs strategies designed to capture price movements generated by anticipated corporate events such as investing in companies involved in special situations, including, but not limited to, mergers, acquisitions, asset sales, spin-offs, balance sheet restructuring, bankruptcy, liquidations and other situations.
 In addition, the Fund employs strategies designed to invest in the debt, equity, or trade claims of companies in financial distress.
-Such securities typically trade at substantial discounts to par value, and may be attractive to investors when managers perceive a turnaround will materialize.
-Furthermore, the Fund invests both long and short in related securities, including long and short positions in securities involved in an announced merger deal.
+Such securities typically trade at substantial discounts to par value and may be attractive to investors when managers perceive a turnaround will materialize.
+Furthermore, the Fund invests both long and short in related securities or other instruments in an effort to take advantage of perceived discrepancies in the market prices for such securities, including long and short positions in securities involved in an announced merger deal.
 Securities which the Adviser identifies include other closed-end investment companies with opportunities for appreciation, including funds that trade at a market price discount from their NAV.
 In addition to the foregoing, the Adviser seeks out other opportunities in the market that have attractive risk reward characteristics for the Fund.

-The Fund intends its investment portfolio, under normal market conditions, to consist principally of investments in other closed-end investment companies and the securities of large, mid and small-capitalization companies, including direct and indirect investments in the securities of foreign companies.
-Equity securities in which the Fund may invest include common and preferred stocks, convertible securities, warrants and other securities having the characteristics of common stocks, such as ADRs and IDRs, other closed-end investment companies and exchange-traded funds.
+The Fund intends its investment portfolio, under normal market conditions, to consist principally of investments in other closed-end investment companies, SPACS and the securities of large, mid and small-capitalization companies, including direct and indirect investments in the securities of foreign companies.
+Equity securities in which the Fund may invest include common and preferred stocks, convertible securities, warrants and other securities having the characteristics of common stocks, such as ADRs and IDRs, other closed-end investment companies and ETFs.
 The Fund may, however, invest a portion of its assets in debt securities or other investment opportunities when the Fund's investment adviser believes that it is appropriate to do so to earn current income.
 For example, when interest rates are high in comparison to anticipated returns on equity investments, the Fund's investment adviser may determine to invest in debt securities.
 Debt securities in which the Fund may invest include bank, corporate or government bonds, notes, and debentures that the Fund's investment adviser determines are suitable investments for the Fund.
 Such determination may be made regardless of the maturity, duration or rating of any such debt security.